IntelligentCrowd: Mobile Crowdsensing via Multi-Agent Reinforcement Learning: Discussion and Conclusion

 \subsection{Motivation and Contributions}

 In real-world applications, the MCS participants are facing many uncertainties that affect their decisions.
 For example, due to stochastic sensing environments, participants taking the same sensing strategies may lead to different sensed information.
 In addition, participants' economic return given by the service provider depends not only on their own efforts but also on other participants' decisions.
 However, most of the aforementioned studies \cite{yang2012crowdsourcing, zhang2014free,zhan2018incentive, guo2017activecrowd, liu2016taskme, xiao2015multi,he2014toward} were platform-centric, and did not consider participants' behaviors under uncertainties and fast-changing environments.
-Bad decision-making can not give participants enough payoffs, nor the service provider could get high-quality crowd-sourced information.
-Morever, considering the interactions among users and temporal correlations of decisions, it is a challenging task to apply MCS in practice.
-This motivates us not restricting ourselves in learning users' individual preferences or choices~\cite{karaliopoulos2016first}, but studying how to make sequential optimal sensing decisions from the participants' perspective, especially under uncertainties.
+Bad decision-making cannot give participants enough incentives, nor the service provider could get high-quality crowd-sourced information.
+Moreover, considering the interactions among users and temporal correlations of decisions, it is a challenging task to apply MCS in practice.
+This motivates us not to restrict ourselves in learning users' individual preferences or choices~\cite{karaliopoulos2016first}, but to study how to make sequentially optimal sensing decisions from the participants' perspectives, especially under uncertainties.

-Reinforcement learning~(RL) is a set of machine learning algorithms which has recently been applied to many real-world control and decision problems~\cite{sutton1998reinforcement}.
-For instance, in~\cite{schulman2015trust}, deep RL algorithm is used for robotic motion planning under stochastic environment; in~\cite{wang2017energy}, the authors proposed a reinforcement learning algorithm which maximizes the arbitrage for single battery; in~\cite{xiao2017secure}, a single-agent RL algorithm is proposed for designing incentives for MCS participants.
+Reinforcement learning~(RL) is a set of machine learning algorithms, which has recently been applied to solve many real-world control and decision problems~\cite{sutton1998reinforcement}.
+For instance, in~\cite{schulman2015trust}, a deep RL algorithm is used for robotic motion planning under stochastic environments; in~\cite{wang2017energy}, the authors proposed a reinforcement learning algorithm which maximizes the arbitrage for a single battery; in~\cite{xiao2017secure}, a single-agent RL algorithm is proposed for designing incentives for MCS participants.
 Yet RL has not been fully exploited under the multi-agent setting, which is appealing in many real-time problem settings such as MCS scenarios with the nature of multiple participants.